clojurists-together/clojuriststogether.org/content/news/2023/August 2023 Short Term Project Updates.md

 and do the full blown re-implementation of DNNL API internal support in Deep Diamond, instead of just porting a few internals to JavaCPP's way of doing things.
-I've started doing that, and as of this writing, I've discovered how to solve most tricky changes, and I am in the middle of swithcing the internal/dnnl part of Deep Diamond.
+I've started doing that, and as of this writing, I've discovered how to solve most tricky changes, and I am in the middle of switching the internal/dnnl part of Deep Diamond.

 More specifically, here's the status by the proposed bullet points:
-- DONE: a port of Neanderthal's MKL engines and CPU related stuff to JavaCPP instead of neanderhtal-native (for sure).
+- DONE: a port of Neanderthal's MKL engines and CPU related stuff to JavaCPP instead of neanderthal-native (for sure).
 - DONE: a port of ClojureCUDA to JavaCPP's CUDA. (probably, depending how 1 goes)
 - DONE: a port of Neanderthal's GPU matrix engine to new, JavaCPP-based ClojureCUDA (almost sure, if ClojureCUDA port goes well)
 - PARTIAL (in progress): update Deep Diamond to use new infrastructure.